May 12 – 13, 2017 PSGPN 12th Annual Spring Conference

 Learning is often best accomplished by doing, and our emotional growth matters at least as much as our intellectual growth.
 In that spirit, this year will include an integration between the main presentation (led by Dr. Weinberg) and smaller groups (led by carefully selected group therapist colleagues), where you’ll have an opportunity to process and better understand the material.
 This pairing over both days is a change in format for us, and will provide many opportunities to grow both professionally and personally.

 Registration is for BOTH Friday and Saturday only due to the need for continuity in the Process Groups.
 Saturday only registration is NOT available for this event.
+REGISTRATION IS REQUIRED BEFORE May 12th so that persons can be placed in process groups ahead of the event.

 New Venue!
 This year we are presenting at the Talaris Conference Center in Laurelhurst.
 The address is: 4000 NE 41st Street, Seattle, WA 98105-5428.
 There is free parking at the center.